tarwn/lessthandot-hugo/blogs/content/posts/2011-07-13-columnstore-index-limitations-in-sql.md

 _

-  * SQL Server cannot load database &#8216;%.*ls' because it contains a columnstore index.
+  * SQL Server cannot load database '%.*ls' because it contains a columnstore index.
 The currently installed edition of SQL Server does not support columnstore indexes.
 Either disable the columnstore index in the database by using a supported edition of SQL S
   * The Cross Rowset check on columnstore index object ID %d, index ID %d, partition ID %I64d.
 Drop and recreate the columnstore index.
   * CREATE INDEX statement failed because a columnstore index cannot be unique.
 Create the columnstore index without the UNIQUE keyword or create a unique index without the COLUMNSTORE keyword.
   * CREATE INDEX statement failed because specifying sort order (ASC or DESC) is not allowed when creating a columnstore index.
 Create the columnstore index without specifying a sort order.
   * CREATE INDEX statement failed because a columnstore index cannot be created on a view.
 Consider creating a columnstore index on the base table or creating an index without the COLUMNSTORE keyword on the view.
-  * CREATE INDEX statement failed because column &#8216;%.\*ls' on table &#8216;%.\*ls' is a computed column and a columnstore index cannot be created on a computed column.
+  * CREATE INDEX statement failed because column '%.\*ls' on table '%.\*ls' is a computed column and a columnstore index cannot be created on a computed column.
 Consider creating a nonclustered columnstore index on a subset of columns that does not include the
   * CREATE INDEX statement failed because a columnstore index cannot be a filtered index.
 Consider creating a columnstore index without the predicate filter.
   * CREATE INDEX statement failed because a columnstore index cannot be created on a sparse column.
 Consider creating a nonclustered columnstore index on a subset of columns that does not include any sparse columns.
   * CREATE INDEX statement failed because a columnstore index cannot have included columns.
 Create the columnstore index on the desired columns without specifying any included columns.